TasmanAnalytics/tasman-dbt-mta/docs/configuration.md

 `snowflake_dev_warehouse`: This is the snowflake warehouse that should be used for when the target = 'dev'.
 An empty string will use the profile default warehouse.
 Not required for bigquery connections.

-## Understanding the Configuration Seed Files
+# Configuring the Models

 Consistent across all files is the `model_id` field, which described which attribution model the configuration relates to.
 This is a string field, and will appear alongside the attributed conversions in the output tables, and therefore, it is good to give each model a useful or relevant name that ensures uniqueness.
 For a last touch model, with a 30 day attribution window on a payment conversion, this might be `last_touch_30_days_payment`

+## Configuration Templates
+Templated seed files (csvs) containing the required schema are included in the [`config_templates`](../config_templates/) folder.
+These must be copied to the appropriate data or seeds folder within the top-level dbt project.

-### Touch and Conversion Rules
+## Touch and Conversion Rules

 These files contains rules that are used to filter touches and conversions for specific attribution models.
 > N.B.
 There needs to be at least 1 rule per model for that model to receive any touches or conversions (otherwise they are all filtered out).

-Touch Rules Example (line spaces are for readability - should not be included in the actual seed file):
+### Touch Rules Example
+> N.B. line spaces are for readability - they should not be included in the actual seed file

 ```
 model_id,touch_category,rule,part,attribute,type,relation,value